pulkitagg17/pulkitagg17/README.md

 My main tech stack is JavaScript, Tailwind, React, Tailwind and NodeJs.
 My favorite tools are Figma, Microsoft Paint and Pen-Paper.

-I've got a bunch of pinned projects, but my favorite is the **Currently I'am working on**.
+I've got a bunch of pinned projects, but my favorite is which **Currently I'm working on(will be public soon!!)**.

 I've built over 25 public repos, but privately… it’s probably more than that at this point.